Committees & Jobsfor Volunteers in Boulder Meeting

 Peace and Social Justice Committee

-The Quaker Activities Assistance Committee provides financial assistance to enable members and attenders to participate in Quaker sponsored events.
+The Quaker Activity Assistance Committee provides financial assistance to enable members and attenders to participate in Quaker sponsored events.
 We focus on regional, state and local Quaker gatherings including IMYM, Colorado Regional, and Quaker Women’s Retreat.
 (Committee members nominated for 3-year terms.)
+(Full description)

 Religious Education Committee